-Based on the success of my Jolly Rancher Vodka experiment, I decided to try something involving a soft candy for a change: marshmallows.
-There aren’t many marshmallow liqueurs out there, after all, and a successful marshmallow infused vodka would be just that.
-With it, you could do beautiful things like this:
+Based on the success of my Jolly Rancher Vodka experiment, I decided to try something involving a soft candy for a change: Marshmallow Vodka.
+There aren’t many marshmallow liqueurs out there, after all, and a successful marshmallow vodka infusion would be just that.

 I found that both methods worked.
 Basically, the first leaves out straining, giving you a more syrupy and sweet infusion.
 The second method uses some straining and results in a lighter, less sweet concoction.

-For this “recipe”, there’s no need for exact measurements.
+For marshmallow vodka, there’s no need for exact measurements.

 - A lidded container that closes well, because the marshmallows are going to swell and push on the lid.
-(Optionally, a French press – that’s a link to the one I used in this post, which works very well.)
+(Optionally, use a French press – that’s a link to the one I used in this post, which works very well.)